notionparallax/blog/_posts/2009-03-23-yosemite-trip.md

 </tr>
 </table>
 <p>    <img src="{{ site.baseurl }}/assets/3377752173_b77d7c1eec_o.jpg" width="490" height="245" /></p>
 <p>The second night I spent quite a long time melting snow as the lake I'd been heading for had been frozen over.
-Never again will I say &quot;<em>just</em> melt some snow to drink&quot;, it takes ages, and your water bottle ends up pretty full of tiny bits of tree!</p>
+Never again will I say &quot;_just_ melt some snow to drink&quot;, it takes ages, and your water bottle ends up pretty full of tiny bits of tree!</p>
 <p><img src="{{ site.baseurl }}/assets/3377752197_b186428010_o.jpg" width="490" height="250" /></p>
 <p><img src="{{ site.baseurl }}/assets/3378570308_cc2d08fd22_o.jpg" width="490" height="276" /></p>
 <p>I slept with my shoes inside the bivi, but outside the sleeping bags, which meant that there was quite a lot of shoe defrosting to be done the next day.</p>